John Caudwell

-John David Caudwell (born 7 October 1952) is an English billionaire businessman who founded the now defunct mobile phone retailer Phones 4u.
+John David Caudwell (born 7 October 1952) is an English billionaire businessman, investor and philanthropist.
+He is the founder of mobile phone retailer Phones 4u.
 He also invests in fashion, property and other industries, and chairs Caudwell Children, a children's charity, and Caudwell LymeCo, promoting chronic Lyme disease beliefs in the UK.

 According to the Sunday Times Rich List in 2022, Caudwell is worth £1.58 billion.
 On the Forbes 2022 list of the world's billionaires, he was ranked #984 with a net worth of US$2.8 billion.

 Early life

 Caudwell was born in Birmingham but moved with his family as a baby to Stoke-on-Trent and raised in Wellesley Street in Shelton, Staffordshire, and with his brother Brian attended Shelton Church of England School, and then Berry Hill High School.
 His father had a stroke when Caudwell was 14 and died four years later.

 Caudwell abandoned his A-levels to become an apprentice at Michelin, and worked for several years there as an engineering foreman while gaining a HNC in mechanical engineering.
 Whilst working at Michelin he also ran a corner shop and started a mail order business selling clothing to motorcyclists.